We are a diverse team of multidisciplinary experts.

 Maartje is a native Dutch speaker and is fluent in both written and spoken English.
 In her free time, Maartje can be found climbing, both in the climbing gym inside or indeed outside.
 When not climbing, Maartje is equally active on the field hockey pitch, where she plays as goalkeeper.
 In addition, she enjoys cooking, photography and discovering Europe by train.

-Sarah Bouchon is a legal analyst at Climate Focus.
+Sarah Bouchon is a legal consultant at Climate Focus.
 Based at our Amsterdam office, Sarah focuses on applying her legal expertise in the areas of policy and governance, to facilitate and assist with the acceleration toward a sustainable world.